Requirements for Graduation

 A student may request to major in two areas of study in the same school or college.
 He or she must fulfill all department requirements in both areas and complete all school requirements in the school granting the degree.
 The student receives one diploma.

-A student may earn two undergraduate degrees in two separate schools provided
+A student may earn two undergraduate degrees in two separate schools provided that:

 - all requirements for each degree are completed successfully, and concurrently